 While we are trying to keep this information up to date, the situation changes daily, please tell us if you know of any updates or changes using our Contact Us form.

-Local writers reflect on life in lock-down.
+Local writers reflect on life in lock-down and now into the future.

 “Changes and Travelling” is by Lucie Bloomfield, a former Queen’s pupil now studying Religions, Philosophies and Ethics at Bath Spa University.
 Isolating back home with her family, she created an online magazine, “The Philosopher’s Review”.
 Here she tells how the coronavirus cut short her year abroad, and what she’s learned about herself in the time of lockdown.
 (If you’d like to read her latest edition of The Philosopher’s Review, just email email@example.com” )